AnavSood/anavsood.github.io/_posts/2025-02-02-detecting-test-set-contamination-in-large-language-models.md

 ## Overview

-In this post, I'll offer some commentary on Oren et al's method[^1] for detecting test set contamination in black box language models (LLMs).
+In this post, I'll offer some commentary on Oren et al.'s method[^1] for detecting test set contamination in black box language models (LLMs).
 Oren et al. propose a method (that has received quite a bit of academic attention since its inception) for detecting whether or not an LLM was trained on a particular benchmark dataset.
 Specifically, they consider datasets that are composed of an ordered list of examples, like the BoolQ dataset[^2]:

 1. **Question**: Does France have a Prime Minister and a President?
    **Passage**: ...
 The extent to which those decisions lie with the Prime Minister or President depends upon ...